IndexZer0/eloquent-filtering/README.md

 // When an invalid model string is passed to `Filter::morphType()` or `Filter::morphRelation()->includeRelationFields()`.

 class UnsupportedModifierException extends InvalidArgumentException
-// When an invalid modifier it passed to ->withModifiers().
+// When an invalid modifier is passed to ->withModifiers().

 class RequiredFilterException extends ValidationException
 // When required filter(s) were not applied.